Quick Voyage Towards History of 5th September – Teacher’s Day in India

 “5th September” connects every student with one precious feeling.
 Thankfulness to our teachers.
 Thus, every year in India, we celebrate 5th September as Teacher’s day to honor our beloved mentors, and gurus.

-How many of us know why this day had been elected as Teacher’s Day?
+How many of us know why this day had been elected as this day?
 Do you know?
 If you want to know then let &’s uncover the fact behind this holy day via this piece blog.

 Why 5th Sep Is Known As Teacher’s Day?